 Catalonia boasts some of the best restaurants in the world, and even far from the bigger cities you can eat at Michelin starred local restaurants such as Les Cols, La Fonda Xesc, and Ca l’Enric or explore more humble eateries or off-the-beaten path restaurants.
 Many bed-and-breakfasts and inns offer the option for dinner which is another great way to try the local cooking.
 If you are staying in accommodation with a kitchen, you can also shop at farmer’s markets or local supermarkets and make your own dishes.

-In La Garrotxa, we were encouraged to try local sausages, local yogurts, farro made from local maize, amanida de peuada (pig’s trotter salad), Olot potatoes (deep-fried potatoes stuffed with meat), farinetes (fried buckwheat porridge, sometimes flavored with ratafia), coca de llardons (sweet bread-cake with pork scratchings), tortell d’anis (a circular anis-flavoured sponge-cake), buckwheat beer, and products grown in the local volcanic soil such as truffles and onions.
+La Garrotxa is known for its buckwheat (fajol), onions, haricot beans, beans, yogurt, potatoes, chestnuts, pork, wild mushrooms and truffles, and farro.
+Some common dishes include amanida de peuada (pig’s trotter salad), Olot potatoes (deep-fried potatoes stuffed with meat), farinetes (fried buckwheat porridge, sometimes flavored with ratafia), coca de llardons (sweet bread-cake with pork scratchings), and tortell d’anis (a circular anise-flavoured sponge-cake).
 The fesols (white haricot beans) from Santa Pau are probably the most famous foods of this region and are common in many dishes in the area, often combined with sausage.

 The Cerdanya region is known for its meats, sausages, game, cow and sheep cheeses, fruit (particularly pears, cherries, quinces, cranberries, berries, and apples), mushrooms, medicinal plants, yogurt, cottage cheese, honey, jams, and candies.
 Traditional dishes include trinxat (cabbage, sausage, and potato dish), Conill amb cremalloles (rabbit with mushrooms), tiró amb naps (duck and turnip dish), and fetge amb agredolç (pork liver dish).
 If you are shopping, you might want to look out for turnips from Talltendre, pears from Puigcerdà, and potatoes from Das.